Are you interested in learning all you can about building a net zero home?

 The information you’ll gain on the virtual tour is like a crash course on how to build a net-zero home.

-Another great feature of this home are all of the well organized closet areas.
+Another great feature of this home is all of the well-organized closet areas.
 The shelving is attractive (not the wire mesh material I loathe) and simple.

 - Environments for Living Certified Green